DavidWAbrahams/wenestmo/README.rst

 Dependencies
 ------------
-WeNestMo is built on top of pyWeMo.
-It therefore depends on Python packages: "pip install requests ifaddr six"
+Install depedencies with: "pip install -r requirements.txt" WeNestMo is built on top of pyWeMo.

 How to use
 ----------